aysedeniz09/aysedeniz09.github.io/CV.markdown

 ### Invited Talks (Selected)

+**Lokmanoglu, A.** (2023, March 31).
+Introduction to Mixed Methodologies for Researching Extremism and Adversarial Disinformation [Speaker].
+Online Extremism and Misinformation Conference hosted by the Senator George J. Mitchell Institute for Global Peace, Security and Justice at Queen’s University Belfast

+**Lokmanoglu, A.** (2023, February 21).
+Doing Text Analysis on Scraped Data: Disinformation and Violent Extremism [Lecture].
+Erasmus Mundus International Masters in Security, Intelligence and Strategic Studies (IMSISS)

 **Lokmanoglu, A.** (2022, November 7).
 Digital Activism In the Middle East.
 Lecture for HIST 3535: Youth Culture in MENA, Dr. Golbarg Rekabtalaei, Seton Hall University

 **Lokmanoglu, A.** (2022, October 13).
 Conspiracies and Disinformation/Misinformation [Panel Participant].
 Canadian Association for Terrorism, Security, and Society (TSAS) Gala Conference